-You may use the online form to notify us of your change of details.
-If you don't wish to use the online form then drop into the practice and pick up a paper form.
+You may use the e-consult Administrative help to notify us of your change of details.
+If you don't wish to use the this service then drop into the practice and pick up a paper form.

 Registration for University Students in Halls of Residence